-Trigger Finger is a form of tenosynovitis which results in your finger becoming bent in towards the palm of the hand.
+Trigger Finger is a form of tenosynovitis which results in your finger becoming bent in towards the palm of your hand.
 It can also occur in the thumb, known as trigger thumb.
-Here we explain the symptoms, causes, and treatment for triggering of fingers and thumbs.

-- The finger will be more stiff and painful in the mornings.
+- Your finger will be more stiff and painful in the mornings.

-- There may be tenderness when touching the area and a lump called a nodule may be felt at the base of the finger.
+- There may be tenderness when touching the area and a lump called a nodule may be felt at the base of your finger.

 What is trigger finger?